Clinical Integration Network

 - COPD: This project involves improving care for patients from admission to South Shore Hospital to when they have their follow-up appointment in the community.

-More than 20 physicians are involved in the COPD and Chest pain process improvement projects from across the System and more will be participating in projects for both over next year.
+More than 40 physicians and care team providers from across the region are involved in these initiatives.
 Improvement goals include: reducing readmissions within 30 days, improving patient satisfaction and reducing total medical expense (TME).

 All of the SSCIN improvement work is being conducted using Lean methodology.
-For the SSCIN, the means that the focus is on reducing unnecessary steps and wasteful efforts in patient care.
-The SSCIN will be providing updates on the progress of these efforts through department and community practice meetings, Lean report outs at South Shore Hospital, and via this website.
+The teams are collaborating on reducing unnecessary steps and wasteful efforts in patient care.
+The SSCIN will be providing updates on the progress of these efforts through department and community practice meetings, Lean report outs at South Shore Hospital, and on the Clinical Improvement Corner.

 Sharing Performance Data